Exercises – Long Day#

 Question c#

-Provide a basis for the kernel of \(L\) as well as the dimension of the kernel.
+Provide an ordered basis for the kernel of \(L\) as well as the dimension of the kernel.

 Question d#